fabianaba/Insurance_Cross_Sell/README.md

 What will actually be delivered?

-A feature within the Google Sheets tool, which sorts the 76,000 customers (or any new customers included in the spreadsheet) by purchase tendency.
+A feature within the Google Sheets tool, which sorts the 76,000 customers (or any new customers included in the spreadsheet) by the purchase tendency.

 * __3.2.
 Tools__: